shahrokhDaijavad/data-prep-kit/examples/notebooks/rag/setup-python-dev-env-src.md

-# Setup a Local Python Dev Environment
+# Setup a Local Python SOURCE Dev Environment

-This is for developing with src code version.
+This is for developing with src version.  **Recommended for DPK developers**

-## Option A (Recommended): Anaconda Python environment
+## Step-1: Install Anaconda Python environment

+(You can skip this step if you have already have python 3.10 or 3.11)

 You can install Anaconda by following the [guide here](https://www.anaconda.com/download/).

 We will create an environment for this workshop with all the required libraries installed.

-### A-1: Setup a conda env
+## Step-2: Setup a conda env

+(You can skip this step if you have python 3.10 or 3.11 already installed)

 ```bash
 conda create -n data-prep-kit-1-src-dev -y python=3.11